gnomestack/dotnet/bcl/src/Core/README.md

 are, most of which are static classes that can be imported like a module or use like a normal C# static class.

+The `GnomeStack.Std` makes it easier for C# scripting or a more functional approach to programming in C#.

 ```csharp
 using static GnomeStack.Std.Fs;